samridhi-riya-das/Traffic-Bottleneck-Prediction-ML/README.md

 streamlit run app.py

 7. Deployment
    - Streamlit app for real-time user input and prediction

+## 💻 Running in VS Code

+1. Open the project folder in VS Code
+2. Open terminal (Ctrl + `)
+3. Install dependencies:
+   pip install -r requirements.txt
+4. Run the app:
+   streamlit run app.py
+5. The app will open in your browser